 - Third party determination requirements; and

-- Politically exposed persons and heads of international organizations – Financial entities.
+- Politically exposed persons and heads of international organizations requirements:

 Financial entities are required to complete reports about certain transactions and property and submit them to FINTRAC.
 Financial transaction reports are critical to FINTRAC’s ability to analyze transactions in order to develop financial intelligence that is disclosed to law enforcement and partner agencies.
 Therefore, the quality of your reporting will be reviewed by FINTRAC in examinations.

-Suspicious transactions: Within 30 days of determining that there are reasonable grounds to suspect that a transaction or an attempted transaction is related to the commission or attempted commission of a money laundering or terrorist financing offence, you must submit a suspicious transaction report (STR).
-The following STR guidance pieces explain how to identify and report STRs and all three should be read together.
+Suspicious transactions: You must submit a suspicious transaction report (STR) as soon as practicable after completing the measures required to establish reasonable grounds to suspect that a transaction is related to the commission or the attempted commission of a money laundering/terrorist activity financing offence.
+The following STR guidance pieces explain how to identify and report suspicious transactions and should be read together.
 See What is a suspicious transaction report?, Reporting suspicious transactions to FINTRAC and Money laundering and terrorist financing indicators - Financial entities.

 Terrorist property: When you know that property in your possession or under your control is owned, controlled by or on behalf of a terrorist or a terrorist group, you must submit a report without delay.
 You must also submit a report to the Royal Canadian Mounted Police (RCMP) and the Canadian Security Intelligence Service (CSIS).
 See Guideline 5: Submitting Terrorist Property Reports.